 Confused about what a diamond is or isn’t based on all the new products coming into the market?
 We don’t blame you!
 Things aren’t quite as simple these days when you go to buy a diamond or are browsing engagement rings, simply based on the sheer number of options.
-Lab-grown Diamonds, Earth-mined Diamonds, moissanite, cubic zirconium, morganite — there is a lot to consider!
+Lab-grown Diamonds (New Grown Diamond), Earth-mined Diamonds, moissanite, cubic zirconium, morganite — there is a lot to consider!
 In this blog, we’re going to break everything down for you, so you have a go-to guide that explains the differences in all these commonly purchased stones for diamond rings.
 But first, we’re going to look at something completely different: pearls.

 What do pearls have to do with diamonds?

 Pearls are another beloved gem used in timeless jewelry pieces.
 They have a fascinating origin story, as pearls are produced when a mollusk creates layers of a material called nacre around an irritant in its shell.
 In the wild, these pearls were primarily found in the Persian Gulf; however, according to the American Gem Society, it is now extremely rare to find natural pearls because nearly all of them have been harvested.
 So, in order to continue creating pearls, there are now pearl farms where mollusks undergo a delicate surgical procedure by a technician to inject a nucleus that will turn into a pearl.